Saqsy/cs-uob-overview-of-architecture.github.io/errata.md

 ## Week 11 video 1

 The summary example on slide 14 has been corrected and adjusted - the method now uses the correct syntax as set out on slide 12, and I added a line with a free/Memory.deAlloc to give an example use of "this".
-Also changed the foo declaration code on the left both on slide 14 and slide 13 - the point is that objects in Jack are stored as pointers to that object's memory, so the corresponding C code should define a pointer as well.
+Also changed the foo declaration code on the left both on slide 14 and slide 13 - the point is that objects in Jack are stored as pointers to that object's memory, so the corresponding C code should define a pointer as well.-->